 The Act only allows certain people and entities to receive disclosures and their ability to receive disclosures depends upon whom the disclosure is made about.
-As such, MMRA may only receive disclosures about the department or its public sector employees.
+As such, RPV may only receive disclosures about the department or its public sector employees.

 If your disclosure is made to a person or entity that is unable to receive your disclosure, it may not attract the protection of the Act.
 Therefore, it is important to determine if you are making your disclosure to the correct public body or person.